Fundamentals of Pharmaceutical Chemistry

 Formulation of API with excipients is mainly to ensure:

-i.an efficacious drug product with desired properties and a robust manufacturing process
+- An effective drug product with desired characteristics and a robust production process

-The resultant biological, chemical and physical properties of the drug product are directly affected by the excipients chosen, their concentration and interactions with the API.
+The resulting biological, chemical, and physical characteristics of the drug product are directly influenced by the selected excipients, their concentration, and API interactions.

 Excipients – Classification:

-Excipients can be classified on the basis of their origin, use in dosage form, and functions they perform.
+Excipients can be categorized according to their origin, use in dosage form, and performing tasks.

 Excipients may be classified into the following categories based on their functions: